-Research shows that schools play an important role in raising healthy children through the measurement and teaching of social emotional skills.
-Data from this comprehensive assessment tool gives us the ability to flag students who may be in need of intervention.
-Further, we would be able to identify students with strong social-emotional development.
+Research shows that schools play an important role in raising healthy children through the measurement and teaching of resiliency skills.
+Data from this comprehensive screener gives us the ability to identify students who may be in need of support.
 In addition, the data will help us design, implement and evaluate small group interventions that address specific student needs, as well as opportunities for students to enhance their personal strengths.
-Most importantly, this tool allows us to examine the needs of the WHOLE STUDENT, in combination with academic and other non-cognitive data.
+Most importantly, this tool allows us to examine the needs of the whole student to support their learning and well-being.

 What Should I Know as a Parent or Guardian?

-- Second, the data is de-identified, that is, all scoring and coding of data is done using student ID numbers.
+- Second, the data is de-identified, which means that all scoring and coding of data is done using student ID numbers.
 Your child will not enter any personal information when completing the assessment.

 - Third, only designated members of our school’s response team will have access to your child’s individual report.
 Teachers will not have access to individual data.

-- Fourth, the assessment is not a diagnostic tool nor an evaluation, and no information from this assessment will be placed into your child’s education file.
+- Fourth, the screener is not a diagnostic tool nor an evaluation, and no information from this screener will be placed into your child’s education file.
 The purpose of this service is to inform us of how each student is functioning within specific resiliency/risk indicators.